RebeccaHartley/castle-farm/content/barn.md

 ## The Facilities

-The facilities include the beautiful stone barn, perfect for a sit down banquet or buffet.
-This area also allows for evening entertainment and suitable room to party.
+The facilities include the beautiful stone barn.
+This area can be used to host a sit down banquet or buffet.
+The stone barn also allows for evening entertainment, ample room to party, and of course dancing.

 ![](http://rebeccahartley.github.io/castle-farm/images/barn/interior.jpeg)